benzkji/django-inline-addons/README.md

 ### Popup Inlines

 Instead of stacked or tabular inlines, you'll use a PopupInline.
-You'll further need to register your inline model with the normal admin.site, otherwise the opened popup cannt show you a form.
+You'll further need to register your inline model with the normal admin.site, otherwise the opened popup cannt show you a add-/changeform.
 For now, this means that the model will show up in django admin dashboard and in my_app's app overview.
 Hope to find a way to hide it.

     from django.contrib import admin